"Why Quiet Hour" Video Transcript

 It's also easy to measure.
 You'll get to see how effective it is through the included optional surveys.

-You get a program that's versatile.
+And, you'll get a program that's versatile.
 You can offer it as a standalone activity or as an addition to other activities.
-For example, if you're leading an education nature walk.
-You could start it with Quiet Half-Hour or a shorter version and then do the walk.
-Starting with it will probably help participants feel more settled, more personally connected to the area and more interested in learning about it during the walk.
+For example, if you're leading an educational nature walk, you could start it with Quiet Half-Hour and then do the walk.
+Starting with it will probably help participants feel more settled, more personally connected to the area, and more interested in learning about it during the walk.
 Adding a version of Quiet Hour like this, you can enhance nearly any outdoor activity.

 For both audiences, Quiet Hour can make their experience with your organization even better.